Macquarie Fields railway station: History

-Macquarie Fields

 Macquarie Fields station opened on 3 October 1888.

 An additional track was opened to the west of the station in 1995 as part of the Glenfield - Ingleburn passing loop.
 This unelectrified track was used by freight and long-distance passenger trains.
 In December 2012, the track was incorporated into the Southern Sydney Freight Line and became freight only.

 It has been reported that a ghost of a woman haunts the station, where crying and screaming are often heard at night after train services have stopped.
 In July 1906, a 42-year-old woman named Emily Hay Georgeson was reportedly run over and killed by a train.

 Since the second half of 2017, Macquarie Fields railway station has been served exclusively by the Airport and East Hills line, meaning commuters have to change at Glenfield to travel to either the city via Granville or to Blacktown via the Cumberland Line.

 In 2024, it was announced that the station would be receiving a multi-million dollar upgrade and overhaul, improving accessibility, commuter access and parking.
-Construction is expected to begin in late 2024 and be completed by 2026.
+Construction began in late 2024 and was completed in the middle of 2026.